yuvalmGS/gigaspaces-wiki-jekyll/xap100/the-gigaspace-interface.markdown

 # Embedded Space

-EA client communicating with a an embedded space performs all its operation via local connection.
+A client communicating with a an embedded space performs all its operation via local connection.
 There is no network overhead when using this approach.

 ![embedded-space.jpg](/attachment_files/embedded-space.jpg)